KUHLwasStolen/mafl-library/README.md

 ### Computer Science

 **DFA** *(Deterministic Finite Automaton)*
-- Reads a DFA either from the command line or a previously stored file (WIP atm) and then let's you test its functionality
+- Reads a DFA either from the command line or a previously stored file and then let's you test its functionality
 - Stores configuration files for automata that you have created in the command line

 ## Usage